gvwilson/thirdbit/fiction/madica/index.md

 "Because they wouldn't let me see him!" the snarkasaurus snapped.
 And then, to everyone's astonishment, she sniffled.
 "They wouldn't let me see him," she repeated.
-"After so long...
-As soon as they realized who I was, they took my brain out and put me on this saucer like I was, like I was *nobody*."
+"After so long… As soon as they realized who I was, they took my brain out and put me on this saucer like I was, like I was *nobody*."